-Search engine optimisation, commonly abbreviated to SEO, is the art of getting a website to appear higher up the rankings in search engines results pages.
-It’s big business because a higher place in the search results means more traffic to your website – and more traffic means more revenue.
+Search engine optimisation, commonly abbreviated to SEO, is the art of getting a website to appear higher up the rankings in search engine results pages.
+It’s big business because a higher place in the search results means more traffic to your website.

 The ever-changing world of search engines makes SEO a challenging and rewarding career.
 You’ll need to develop the technical knowledge to optimise a website to make it relevant to the search terms you’re targeting and to make it more easily understood by search engine algorithms.
 Equally, optimisation is about building links from other sites, so online PR and content creation are also important elements of a job in SEO.